Weíre baa-ack! Itís a relief to be in our own country again.

 Jim also talked with another couple in a 5th-wheel coach who just

-Canada.
+arrived from Alaska.
 They started down the Cassiar Hwy., which we considered but

 didn't take because of the lousy weather prediction.
 The road was in